 In other words, symptoms might not be obvious in pups that are not very active, that have been recently infected, or have low worm burdens.
 When symptoms appear, your four-legged companion could already have a large heartworm burden.

-Early signs include occasional coughing, shortness of breath, and tiredness after moderate activity otherwise known as exercise intolerance.
-As the disease progresses, other clinical signs may appear, such as:
+Early signs of heartworm infection in dogs include occasional coughing, shortness of breath, and tiredness after moderate activity otherwise known as exercise intolerance.
+As the disease progresses, other clinical signs may appear in an infected dog, such as:

 - Trouble breathing